 Nutty Dark Chocolate and Caramel, Hint of Tobacco Leaf

-Lively sweet acidity reminds you of dried berries especially when temperature cools to room temperature.
+A lively, sweet acidity tastes of dried berries.
+Even stronger when cooled to room temperature.
 Light body with sweet caramel aftertaste.

 Nuts and dark chocolate notes dominate over a very smooth, light-bodied brew.
 Hints of lemon zest in the finish when it cools down a bit.

-Very smooth but medium to light body remained with hint of characteristic sweet hay flavour.
-The strong dark chocolate lingers with roasted nut finish.
+Very smooth with a medium to light body.
+Characteristic hints of cigar smoke combines with a strong dark chocolate and roasted nut finish.